andrewor14/incubator-spark/docs/streaming-programming-guide.md

  for output operations.

 ## Failure of the Driver Node
-To allows a streaming application to operate 24/7, Spark Streaming allows a streaming computation to be resumed even after the failure of the driver node.
+For a streaming application to operate 24/7, Spark Streaming allows a streaming computation to be resumed even after the failure of the driver node.
 Spark Streaming periodically writes the metadata information of the DStreams setup through the `StreamingContext` to a HDFS directory (can be any Hadoop-compatible filesystem).
-This periodic *checkpointing* can be enabled by setting a the checkpoint directory using `ssc.checkpoint(<checkpoint directory>)` as described [earlier](#rdd-checkpointing).
+This periodic *checkpointing* can be enabled by setting the checkpoint directory using `ssc.checkpoint(<checkpoint directory>)` as described [earlier](#rdd-checkpointing).
 On failure of the driver node, the lost `StreamingContext` can be recovered from this information, and restarted.